Thedevyounes/product_management_SquaHR/README.md

-# Project Description & Guidelines

-## Challenge: Product Management
+# Challenge: Product Management SquaHR

+## Project Description

 Develop a product management web application using Laravel and Vue.js.
 The application should allow users to store and manage their products.
 Implement the following features:

 1. User authentication and authorization.
-2. Ability to add, edit, and delete products with details like name, description, size, and more.
+2. Ability to add, edit, and delete products with details like name, description, size.
 3. Display a list of products with search and pagination functionality.
 4. Implement basic validation to ensure required product fields are filled.
-5. Enable users to filter products based on specific criteria (e.g., name, type).
+5. Enable users to filter products based on specific criteria (name, size).

-### Guidelines

-- Main framework code in a master branch and the app code in the main branch.

 ## Preview